TITLE 50: INSURANCE

 A) An interest payment, at a rate not in excess of the prime rate of interest, on the amounts held pursuant to subsection (i)(1)(B)(iii); and/or

-B) The return of any amounts drawn down on the letters of credit in excess of the actual amounts required for the above or, in the case of subsection (i)(1)(B)(iv), any amounts that are subsequently determined not to be due.
+B) The return of any amounts drawn down on the letters of credit in excess of the actual amounts required under subsection (i)(1) or, in the case of subsection (i)(1)(B)(iv), any amounts that are subsequently determined not to be due.